nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 - save to the hard disk

 Different checks have been implemented to ensure that even if the data file is modified in any way, it would not crash the programme.
+The parts that are valid will be parsed while the rest are ignored.
+The data file is set to be hidden and read-only to discourage users from modifying the file although this can not prevent them from changing the file.
 Data for the saved state will be overwritten each run of the application to prevent persistent data corruption and not require the user to manually edit the data file.

 ##### 3.5.3.1 Why it is implemented this way